NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 Run the default instrumentation script locally with __TODO__```command```.

-Take a screenshot of the output of the instrumentation script.
+Take a screenshot of the command line output of the insturmentation script.

+Save output file of the instrumentation script as ```local_output.txt``` and commit it to your lab repo fork.

 ### Running the Course Instrumentation Script in the Cloud

 Log into Gradescope.

-Make a submission to the assigment "Lab 0 Introduction to the Development Environment" using the newly forked repo.
+Make a submission to the Gradescope assigment "Lab 0 Introduction to the Development Environment" using the newly forked repo.

 Review the output of the autograder.
 The autograde will run a more detailed version of the instrumentation script.

-Compare this output with the output of the local insturmentation script.
+Compare this output with the output of the local instrumentation script.

+Save output file of the

+script as ```reference_processor_output.txt``` and commit it to your lab repo fork.

 ## Turn in Your Work